provos/planaieditor/README.md

         ```
         *(Keep this terminal running)*

     This will usually open your browser automatically to `http://localhost:5173`.
-Changes to the frontend code will trigger automatic updates.

-### 2. Building and Running the Packaged Application (Distribution/Usage)
+### Building and Running the Packaged Application from Source

-This mode builds the frontend into static files, bundles them with the Python backend into a standard Python package (wheel), and provides a command-line entry point to run the application.
+This describes how to build the frontend, package the application, and run it locally from the built package.
+This is useful for testing the final build process before publishing.

 1.  **Build the Frontend:**
-    *   Make sure you have Node.js and npm installed.
     *   Navigate to the `frontend` directory and build the static assets:
         ```bash
         cd frontend
-        npm install  # If you haven't already npm run build
+        # npm install # If you haven't already
+        npm run build
         cd ..
         ```
 2.  **Build the Python Package:**
     *   Navigate to the `backend` directory.
     *   Use Poetry to build the wheel file.
-This will trigger the `setup.py` script, which copies the frontend build into the package.
+This includes the frontend build assets.
         ```bash
         cd backend
         poetry build
         ```
-    *   This creates a `.whl` file in the `backend/dist/` directory (e.g., `backend/dist/planaieditor-0.1.0-py3-none-any.whl`).
+    *   This creates a `.whl` file in the `backend/dist/` directory.

-3.  **Install the Package:**
+3.  **Install the Local Package:**
-    *   You can install the built wheel file using pip (ideally in a virtual environment):
+    *   Install the built wheel file using pip (ideally in a separate virtual environment):
         ```bash
         # Example: Install from the dist directory
         pip install backend/dist/planaieditor-*.whl
         ```

-4.  **Run the Application:**
+4.  **Run the Locally Built Application:**
-    *   Once installed, you can run the application using the command defined in `pyproject.toml`:
+    *   Run the installed application:
         ```bash
         planaieditor
         ```
-    *   This will start the backend server, serving the bundled frontend.
-    *   Navigate to `http://localhost:5001` (or the address shown in the console) in your web browser.
+    *   Navigate to `http://localhost:5001` in your web browser.

+## Technologies Used

+*   **Frontend:** Svelte 5, SvelteKit, svelte-flow, Monaco Editor, TypeScript
+*   **Backend:** Python 3.10+, Flask, Flask-SocketIO
+*   **Core AI Framework:** PlanAI

 ## Contributing